 How Do PROs Know About A Live Performance?
 How To Collect Live Performance Royalties

 To let your PRO know that you performed a song in a live setting, you need to tell them.
-All the pros, like ASCAP, BMI, and SESAC, facilitates its users with an online feature for submitting your setlists.
+All the pros, like ASCAP, BMI, and SESAC, facilitate its users with an online feature for submitting your setlists.
 For this, you have to fill that setlist to get paid for all the songs you performed.
 For instance, you played any of your ten original songs, then log in to your pro account and list all the songs you performed, and you will get a royalty for that.
 It’s really that simple!

 Wrapping it up